WithSecureLabs/needle/README.md

 # Installation

-See the `Installation Guide` in the WIKI for details.
+See the [Installation Guide](https://github.com/mwrlabs/needle/wiki/Installation-Guide) in the WIKI for details.

 # License

-needle is released under a 3-clause BSD License.
+Needle is released under a 3-clause BSD License.
 See the `LICENSE` file for full details.